dotnet/csharpstandard/standard/attributes.md

 For invocations that occur within declarations of instance constructors, static constructors, finalizers and operators the member name used is implementation-dependent.

-### §Nullable-Analysis-Attributes Code analysis attributes
+### 22.5.7 Code analysis attributes

-#### §Nullable-Analysis-Attributes-General General
+#### 22.5.7.1 General

-The attributes in this section are used to provide additional information to support a compiler that provides nullability and null-state diagnostics (§8.9.5).
-A compiler isn't required to perform any null-state diagnostics.
+The attributes in this section are used to provide additional information to support a compiler that provides nullability and null-state diagnostics ([§8.9.5](types.md#895-nullabilities-and-null-states)).
+A compiler isn’t required to perform any null-state diagnostics.
 The presence or absence of these attributes do not affect the language nor the behavior of a program.
-A compiler that doesn't provide null-state diagnostics shall read and ignore the presence of these attributes.
+A compiler that doesn’t provide null-state diagnostics shall read and ignore the presence of these attributes.
 A compiler that provides null-state diagnostics shall use the meaning defined in this section for any of these attributes which it uses to inform its diagnostics.

 The code-analysis attributes are declared in namespace `System.Diagnostics.CodeAnalysis`.

 **Attribute**  | **Meaning**
 ------------------  | ------------------
-`AllowNull` (§The-AllowNull-Attribute)  | A non-nullable argument may be null.
+`AllowNull` ([§22.5.7.2](attributes.md#22572-the-allownull-attribute))  | A non-nullable argument may be null.
-`DisallowNull` (§The-DisallowNull-Attribute)  | A nullable argument should never be null.
+`DisallowNull` ([§22.5.7.3](attributes.md#22573-the-disallownull-attribute))  | A nullable argument should never be null.
-`MaybeNull` (§The-MaybeNull-Attribute)  | A non-nullable return value may be null.
+`MaybeNull` ([§22.5.7.6](attributes.md#22576-the-maybenull-attribute))  | A non-nullable return value may be null.
-`NotNull` (§The-NotNull-Attribute)  | A nullable return value will never be null.
+`NotNull` ([§22.5.7.10](attributes.md#225710-the-notnull-attribute))  | A nullable return value will never be null.
-`MaybeNullWhen` (§The-MaybeNullWhen-Attribute)  | A non-nullable argument may be null when the method returns the specified `bool` value.
+`MaybeNullWhen` ([§22.5.7.7](attributes.md#22577-the-maybenullwhen-attribute))  | A non-nullable argument may be null when the method returns the specified `bool` value.
-`NotNullWhen` (§The-NotNullWhen-Attribute)  | A nullable argument won't be null when the method returns the specified `bool` value.
+`NotNullWhen` ([§22.5.7.12](attributes.md#225712-the-notnullwhen-attribute))  | A nullable argument won’t be null when the method returns the specified `bool` value.
-`NotNullIfNotNull` (§The-NotNullIfNotNull-Attribute)  | A return value isn't null if the argument for the specified parameter isn't null.
+`NotNullIfNotNull` ([§22.5.7.11](attributes.md#225711-the-notnullifnotnull-attribute))  | A return value isn’t null if the argument for the specified parameter isn’t null.
-`MemberNotNull` (§The-MemberNotNull-Attribute)  | The listed member won't be null when the method returns.
+`MemberNotNull` ([§22.5.7.8](attributes.md#22578-the-membernotnull-attribute))  | The listed member won’t be null when the method returns.
-`MemberNotNullWhen` (§The-MemberNotNullWhen-Attribute)  | The listed member won't be null when the method returns the specified `bool` value.
+`MemberNotNullWhen` ([§22.5.7.9](attributes.md#22579-the-membernotnullwhen-attribute))  | The listed member won’t be null when the method returns the specified `bool` value.
-`DoesNotReturn` (§The-DoesNotReturn-Attribute)  | This method never returns.
+`DoesNotReturn` ([§22.5.7.4](attributes.md#22574-the-doesnotreturn-attribute))  | This method never returns.
-`DoesNotReturnIf` (§The-DoesNotReturnIf-Attribute)  | This method never returns if the associated `bool` parameter has the specified value.
+`DoesNotReturnIf` ([§22.5.7.5](attributes.md#22575-the-doesnotreturnif-attribute))  | This method never returns if the associated `bool` parameter has the specified value.

-The following sections in §Nullable-Analysis-Attributes-General are conditionally normative.
+The following sections in [§22.5.7.1](attributes.md#22571-general) are conditionally normative.

-#### §The-AllowNull-Attribute The AllowNull attribute
+#### 22.5.7.2 The AllowNull attribute

 Specifies that a null value is allowed as an input even if the corresponding type disallows it.